tyagi-achint/Quiz-App-ReactJs/README.md

 - Users can select answers, skip questions, and view their quiz summary.
 - Provides a summary of quiz results including correct, wrong, and skipped answers.
 - Allows users to restart the quiz.
+- Offer multiple quiz options for users to choose from.

 ## Installation